GistNoesis/3d-printer-weaver/README.md

 This project won't be developped further anytime soon, but If you'd like to support us, you can do so at our website. https://gistnoesis.net

-#TLDR: How to use the soft at the bottom.
+#TLDR: Look at the images.
+How to use the soft at the bottom.
+How to use a 3d printer to weave.
 The thiner the thread the better.
 Multiple small improvements have a large impact.